thunderdust/Solaris/catalog.md

     1. General Managers

     1.1 < Management of human resources >
-    Working in his office, when there are new joiners, he is responsible to create the account and the profile for the new employee.
+    Working in his office, when there are new joiners or leavers, the general manager is responsible for managing account creation/ deactivation and related HR works.
-    When there are leavers, he is responsible for deactivating the account for the leaver.
     Manager is also responsible for assessing and evaluating employees, and deciding the salary and position adjustments.

     1.2 < Business decision making >